 - Student Counselling Centre at the University of Windsor provides registered students free, confidential mental health counselling delivered by trained mental health professionals.
 Students in crisis will be provided support and counselling.

 The first step is to familiarize yourself with the different types of research being conducted by professors in the Faculty of Science.
-Click here to gain access to individual departmental webpages, and the research areas of the professors.
+Visit our Undergraduate Reserach page to gain access to individual departmental webpages, and the research areas of the professors.
 Once you have identified a few research areas you are interested in, then work to develop a relationship with these professors.
 Initial contact may be made through email, visiting them during their office hours, or by setting up an appointment to discuss potential student research positions (paid or unpaid) in their lab.
 Advisors in program areas may also be able to offer some suggestions about getting started in research experiences.

 The Outstanding Scholars program provides paid research opportunities to high-achieving students.
 Scholars work closely with faculty, often in a lab or field setting, and may have the opportunity to publish their work or present at conferences.
-For further details visit the following link.
+For further details visit the Outstanding Scholars website.

 The Natural Sciences and Engineering Research Council of Canada (NSERC) Undergraduate